gabrielemeka621-ai/ecosort-ai/README.md

 Concept and prototype development phase.

 Future development will include AI model training and a mobile application for real-time waste recognition.
+## Vision

+EcoSort AI aims to transform recycling into a global movement.

+By combining AI technology with gamified sustainability challenges, EcoSort encourages individuals, universities, and cities to compete in reducing waste contamination and improving recycling outcomes.
 ---

 ## Author